Building and Paint Products

 New construction or remodeling materials may emit fumes or dust that can endanger your health.
 Older building materials can release indoor air pollutants when disturbed or removed.

-New building materials, paint and furnishings
+What pollutants come from new building materials, paint and furnishings?

 - Building materials, like plywood, furniture and other pressed-wood products, often contain chemicals that give off gases and odors as the materials age.1 These products can give off formaldehyde and other volatile organic compounds (VOCs) into the indoor air.
 Using several products at the same time may mix several different chemical fumes in the same indoor space.1